pymc-devs/pymc-examples/myst_nbs/variational_inference/convolutional_vae_keras_advi.myst.md

   name: python3
 ---

-# Convolutional variational autoencoder with PyMC3 and Keras
+# Convolutional variational autoencoder with PyMC and Keras

 +++

-In this document, I will show how autoencoding variational Bayes (AEVB) works in PyMC3's automatic differentiation variational inference (ADVI).
+In this document, I will show how autoencoding variational Bayes (AEVB) works in PyMC's automatic differentiation variational inference (ADVI).
 The example here is borrowed from [Keras example](https://github.com/fchollet/keras/blob/master/examples/variational_autoencoder_deconv.py), where convolutional variational autoencoder is applied to the MNIST dataset.
 The network architecture of the encoder and decoder are the same.
-However, PyMC3 allows us to define a probabilistic model, which combines the encoder and decoder, in the same way as other probabilistic models (e.g., generalized linear models), rather than directly implementing of Monte Carlo sampling and the loss function, as is done in the Keras example.
-Thus the framework of AEVB in PyMC3 can be extended to more complex models such as [latent dirichlet allocation](https://taku-y.github.io/notebook/20160928/lda-advi-ae.html).
+However, PyMC allows us to define a probabilistic model, which combines the encoder and decoder, in the same way as other probabilistic models (e.g., generalized linear models), rather than directly implementing of Monte Carlo sampling and the loss function, as is done in the Keras example.
+Thus the framework of AEVB in PyMC can be extended to more complex models such as [latent dirichlet allocation](https://taku-y.github.io/notebook/20160928/lda-advi-ae.html).

 +++